nachocaru/xaprb.com/content/blog/2010-05-14-how-to-read-linuxs-procdiskstats-easily.md

 tags:
   - iostat
 ---
 These days I spend more time looking at /proc/diskstats than I do at iostat.
 The problem with iostat is that it lumps reads and writes together, and I want to see them separately.
-That&#8217;s really important on a database server (e.g. MySQL performance analysis).
+That's really important on a database server (e.g. MySQL performance analysis).

-It&#8217;s not easy to read /proc/diskstats by looking at them, though.
+It's not easy to read /proc/diskstats by looking at them, though.
 So I usually do the following to get a nice readable table:

 *   Grep out the device I want to examine.
-*   Push that through &#8220;rel&#8221; from the Aspersa project.
+*   Push that through "rel" from the Aspersa project.
-*   Add column headers, then format it with &#8220;align&#8221; from the same project.
+*   Add column headers, then format it with "align" from the same project.

-Here&#8217;s a recipe.
+Here's a recipe.
 You might want to refer to the [kernel iostat documentation][1] too.

 `<pre>
 wget http://aspersa.googlecode.com/svn/trunk/rel